 I have a vivid picture of the three boys and my godson, all under eleven-years-old.

-Eventually they convinced their grandmother to buy them copies of the book–they were harder to come by in those years–and a half-dozen dog-leafed pages still sit on our shelf.
+Eventually, they convinced their grandmother to buy them copies of the book.
+They were harder to come by in those years–and a half-dozen dog-leafed pages still sit on our shelf.

-Tintin provided hours of intrigue, adventure and excitement in colorful pages with more sophisticated language than usually found in a comic book.
+Tintin provided hours of intrigue, adventure and excitement in colorful pages with more sophisticated language than found in a comic book.
 My boys loved the intrepid Belgian reporter.

-I asked my boys about the racism and while they recognized it, they could separate the inflammatory words from the story.
+I asked my boys about the racism.
+While they recognized it, they could separate the inflammatory words from the story.
 “It was written a long time ago, Mom.
-Things are different now.”
-Click to Tweet
+Things are different now.”Click to Tweet

 “I dreamed about being on a raft on the ocean and surviving difficult events,” my one son said.
 “I thought about adventures for weeks after that, wondering what was possible.”